Showpass

 after

-I initially considered using a hero image with sub-images to represent orders with multiple items, but it would have introduced unnecessarily complex logic to the code.
-Instead, I went with a bento-style layout that shows up to three images—simpler to build but still easy to understand.
+I initially considered featuring a main hero image with supporting sub-images to illustrate orders that include multiple items, but this would have introduced new and unnecessarily complex logic to the code.
+Instead, I chose a bento-style layout that shows up to three images—simpler to build but still easy to understand.

-I moved the barcode behind a button, which freed up space for more useful information.
+On both desktop and mobile, I moved the barcode behind a button, freeing up space for more useful information.
 Now when you're on your phone, you can quickly scan your ticket, while on desktop you can easily find options for transferring or reselling tickets.

 So what happened in the end?